h-webster/SimpleTasker/README.md

 https://wonkanese.github.io/SimpleTasker/
 ## More
 In this website you can add tasks and then either rename, remove or mark them completed.
-There is definitaly better to do list websites out there but I did this to get better at website creation.
+There is definitaly better to do list websites out there but I did this to get better at front-end devolpment.